tylerharter/cs301-projects/fall19/p1/README.md

 To hand in the notebook, complete the following steps:

-1. run through the tests one last time (after you added your Net ID info)
+1. save and run through the tests one last time (after you added your Net ID info)
 2. go to [https://tyler.caraza-harter.com/cs301/fall19/submission.html](https://tyler.caraza-harter.com/cs301/fall19/submission.html)
 3. select "Project 1"
 4. click "Choose File" and find your main.ipynb file
 5. click "Submit"
+6. check the "Submission Status" below; it is normal to see some "info:" messages, but make sure you correct any "error:" messages
-6. click "View Submissions" to make sure your submission looks correct
+7. click "View Submissions" to make sure your submission looks correct

 Congrats on finishing your first CS 301 project!